Dyer in Lake County, Indiana — The American Midwest (Great Lakes)

 2. Lincoln Highway Association. pick a state - loads of information from coast to coast.
 (Submitted on July 12, 2008, by Al Wolf of Veedersburg, Indiana.)

 3. Carl G. Fisher.
-Mentioned on the marker, he was the driving (Submitted on July 12, 2008, by Al Wolf of Veedersburg, Indiana.)
+Mentioned on the marker, he was the driving force to bring about the Lincoln Highway.
+He also owned the Indianapolis 500 Race Track and invested in many things.
+A man of action - he enjoyed activity.
+(Submitted on July 12, 2008, by Al Wolf of Veedersburg, Indiana.)